BalliuLab/FastGxC/README.md

               w_corr = 0.2, # Intra-individual residual correlation between contexts
               v_e = 1, # Error variance per context
               missing = 0.05, # Fraction of missing values in the simulated expression matrix hsq = rep(0, n_contexts), # Vector with proportion of expression heritability                   explained by eQTL in each context mus = rep(0, n_contexts)) # Vector with average expression in each context
 ```

-\*\* Note: running the code above simulates data with default parameters (300 individuals, 1,000 SNPs, 100 genes, 10 contexts, etc.), but this function can be run with any combination of parameter values.
+**Note**: running the code above simulates data with default parameters (300 individuals, 1,000 SNPs, 100 genes, 10 contexts, etc.), but this function can be run with any combination of parameter values.
 See all possible parameters for `simulate_data()` by running `?simulate_data` in R.

-**Output Files**
+**Output Files**\
 The simulation will generate the following files in `data_dir`:

 **SNPs.txt**